 2. Don’t be a dry texter

-If your conversations make you want to yawn, you’ll end up wondering why you’ve been texting for a month but no date has surfaced yet.
+However, if your conversations make you want to yawn, it’s no surprise that you find yourself wondering why you’ve been texting for a month but no date has surfaced yet.
 Pretty soon, they might just become an internet friend you send memes to occasionally.
-Try to avoid being a dry texter, and you’ll see things get better.
+Therefore, you must know how to not be a dry texter.
+Try these online dating texting tips:

 3. Be a bit flirty

-When you’re texting someone for a date, you’ve got to make them look forward to it.
+When you’re texting someone for a date, especially texting for a second date, you’ve got to make them look forward to it.
 When you flirt (just a little bit), you’re testing the waters while also proclaiming that you’re confident and that the date has the potential of being fun *wink*.

 Trust us, it’s not too hard to flirt while you’re in your PJs, laying on the couch.
 If they send you a photo of a recent outing, all you have to do is say something like, “Who’s that cutie in the red?
 Wondering when I can take him/her out.”
 Before you send this across, make sure it’s them wearing the red, not their attractive best friend.